mit-racecar/6.141-spring-2016-team-5-documentation/_posts/2016-02-24-lab-3-writeup.markdown

 ### Wall Detector

-The wall detector detects the nearest point to the obstacle from scanner data, and publishes the location of this point in cartesian space, relative to the frame of the robot.
-In the future it will also include the angle of the wall.
+The wall detector detects the nearest point to the obstacle in trimmed scanner data from the right side, publishing the location of this point in cartesian space relative to the frame of the robot.
+The desired quantities of angle and range to the wall are approximated by the angle and range of this shortest beam, recoverable from the cartesian coordinates simply by converting back to polar.

 We construct two of these objects using a roslaunch file containing the following: